pabelmahbub/car-mechanic/README.md

-# used media query for creating react responsive website.
+# used media query in Services section and IN Experts used Bootstrap for responsiveness.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).